 Polycrystalline Diamond is an industrial material used in the most demanding environments and in applications where diamond’s extreme hardness, wear resistance, and incredible toughness are needed.
 The material has revolutionized every industry it has moved into.
 In down-hole well drilling, for example, PDC dramatically outperforms tungsten carbide, the former substance of choice, with a capacity for drilling 160 times farther while removing hard rock three times faster.

-A composite material, polycrystalline diamond is a sintered monobloc of diamond microcrystals that have been fused together at a pressure of 1 million pounds per square inch and a temperature of 1,400° Celsius; a small percentage of the construct is a metallic alloy that facilitates the sintering process.
-The resulting PDC maintains many of the extreme properties for which natural diamond is known, but is significantly more durable.
+A composite material, Polycrystalline Diamond is a sintered monobloc of diamond microcrystals that have been fused together at a pressure of 1 million pounds per square inch and a temperature of 1,400° Celsius; a small percentage of the construct is a metallic alloy that facilitates the sintering process.
+The resulting Polycrystalline Diamond Compact maintains many of the extreme properties for which natural diamond is known, but is significantly more durable.

 Just as tough, but now refined for human medicine

 Dymicron’s ongoing clinical studies point to Polycrystalline Diamond as perhaps the ideal material for joint replacement devices.
 It’s just as hard as natural diamond, and Polycrystalline Diamond’s resistance to brittle fracture is actually greater than for single-crystal natural diamonds.